ARM-software/lisa/Energy-Meters-Requirements.md

 * [ACME Image (beta)](https://github.com/baylibre-acme/ACME/releases/download/b1/acme-beaglebone-black_b1-sdcard-image.xz)

-To change the IP address and avoid a buggy route to a /8 to be added on your host, edit:
+To change the IP address and avoid a buggy route to a /8 to be added on your host:

 * Change the address of the board in /usr/bin/acme-usbgadget-udhcpd